GonzaloHirsch/Programacion-de-Objetos-Distribuidos/README.md

----
-title:  "Programación de Objetos Distribuidos"
-description: "A repository of practical examples and knowledge related to Programación de Objetos Distribuidos (ITBA), with the full coursework and a course summary."
-active: true
----

 ## Welcome to Programación de Objetos Distribuidos

 This is a repository for exercises and summaries about Programación de Objetos Distribuidos @ ITBA